TRIALS BY WRITTEN DECLARATION:

 In addition, you are also waiving other constitutional rights such as your Right to Appear, Right to Testify in Person, and just as importantly, your Right to Confront Adverse Witnesses (such as the law enforcement officer involved in your particular case).
 You will not have the benefit of seeing the Officer's Declaration and statements he/she is making against you - and vice versa - prior to submitting your own Declaration!

 Special Note: There are a number of companies in California whom advertise Trial by Declaration processing services.
 You should be aware that many of these are owned and operated by non-attorneys, and are simply legal document assistants which cannot provide you with any legal advice, and cannot represent you in a court of law.
 They cannot engage in the practice of law - this includes providing you with any advice, opinion, recommendation about possible legal rights, remedies, defenses, and strategies.
 You will be a Pro Per defendant, and will be representing yourself in front of the Court.
 If your Trial By Declaration is decided against you - which occurs in the majority of the cases - you will have to submit a Trial de Novo (New Trial) request, and be prepared to either represent yourself at the Court Trial, or, hire a licensed California attorney.

 My office may be able to obtain favorable results for you !
 I have been in practice for over 35 years, and have a very high success rate !
-Please contact me today for a FREE case evaluation at (760) 326-5297 - Call Anytime !
+Please contact our office today for a FREE case evaluation at (760) 326-LAWS (5297) or (702) 817-4661 - Call Anytime !